PhD Scholar in Indigenous Health

 As part of the formal application process to UQ, the student will work with the relevant supervisors to articulate a research question within the scope of this larger project.

-Applicants must comply with the relevant entry requirements for PhD admission at The University of Queensland, including English language proficiency, and demonstrate excellent capacity and potential for research.
+Applicants must comply with the entry requirements for PhD or MPhil admission at The University of Queensland, including English language proficiency, and demonstrate excellent capacity and potential for research.
 Demonstration of research ability through publication output in peer-reviewed international journals is also desirable.

 - Demonstrated knowledge in some or all of the following areas: